celalp/mnemosyne/README.md

 visualizations.
 + The knowledge base can be used for multiple projects and does not need to re-created every time.

+For a more detailed description and instructions please see the documentation site [here](https://celalp.github.io/mnemosyne/).

 ## Usage